0rtis/jsak/README.md

 The Java Swiss Army Knife is a utility package that provide various tools for Java development

-*You can support this project by donating to our crypto-currency wallet **0xA68fBfa3E0c86D1f3fF071853df6DAe8753095E2***
+*You can support this project by donating to our cryptocurrency wallet **0xA68fBfa3E0c86D1f3fF071853df6DAe8753095E2***

 ### Examples